Does homeowners insurance cover A/C?

 Some weather-related damage

-If your AC unit is damaged by hail or high winds or struck by lightning, it may be covered up to your policy limits.
-And if a tree falls on your AC unit, your policy may cover damages.
-However, flood and earthquake damage are typically excluded from most homeowners policies, so if your AC experiences damages from these causes of loss, you may not be reimbursed.
+Your AC unit may be covered up to your policy limits if it’s damaged by hail, high winds or lightning.
+This may include if a tree falls on your AC unit.
+However, many perils, like flood and earthquake damage, are typically excluded from most homeowners policies, so if your AC experiences damage from an excluded peril, you may not be reimbursed.

 Some insurance companies offer coverage for earthquakes and floods, which could also include a separate policy.
-If you are interested in this coverage, contact your insurance agent or company.
+If you are interested in this coverage, you may want to contact your insurance agent or company.

 Fire and water damage

-If there is a fire in your home or a pipe bursts suddenly and your AC needs to be repaired or replaced as a result, you may be covered by your homeowners insurance policy.
-If water damage results from flooding as a cause of loss, your unit may not be covered.
+If there is a fire in your home or a pipe bursts suddenly and your AC needs to be repaired or replaced as a result, the damage may be covered by your homeowners insurance policy.
+If water damage results from flooding or sewer backup as a cause of loss, your unit may not be covered as these are typically excluded from standard home insurance policies.

 Theft and vandalism

-Although theft is unlikely, if your AC unit is damaged as a result of vandalism, the damage or loss may be covered.
+Although typically a less likely cause of damage, if your AC unit is damaged as a result of vandalism or theft, the damage or loss may be covered.
 Theft and vandalism typically requires filing a police report before you can file a claim.

 When does homeowners insurance not cover AC?

-Home warranties can be a valuable supplement to a homeowners insurance policy by providing financial compensation for items that deteriorate over time.
+Home warranties may be a valuable supplement to a homeowners insurance policy by providing financial compensation for items that deteriorate over time.
 Home warranty claims are typically only denied because of owner neglect, improper servicing or installation or because the damage is covered by a homeowners insurance policy.
-If you fail to properly maintain your HVAC system and it breaks down, you may not be covered.
 Additionally, a home warranty will not typically cover unexpected events like lightning.
 But if a component or even your entire unit needs to be repaired or replaced due to wear and tear, home warranties are designed to cover the expense.

 Circumstance leading to repair or replacement of AC | Covered by homeowners insurance? | Covered by home warranty? |